Exclusive: U.S. manufacturing group hacked by China as trade talks intensified - sources

 Spokeswoman Erin Streeter said that given NAM's high profile, "we know we are a target for cyber-attacks.
 We identified suspicious activity relating to certain company systems and investigated the matter."

 She added that their network is now secure.
 The White House did not respond to a request for comment.

-The Chinese embassy in Washington did not immediately respond to a request for comment.
+Speaking in Beijing, Chinese Foreign Ministry spokesman Geng Shuang said the accusations were "creating something from nothing and have ulterior motives."

+China is a staunch safeguarder of internet security and opposes all forms of hacking, Geng told a daily news briefing.

 The two sources and another familiar with the attack said the suspected Chinese hackers intensified their efforts to steal information in the days surrounding a meeting between Trump and NAM President Jay Timmons this summer.